 Another popular time to visit the park is during the autumn months, between September and November.
 During this period, people come from all over to see the leaves change colors in Shenandoah.
 The park is at its most visually striking during the fall when the trees burst into yellows, oranges, and reds.
 If you do decide to visit Shenandoah during the autumn, we recommend visiting closer to September than November.
 By the end of the season, the temperature usually dips to the 30s and 40s, which can be a little too chilly for some people.
 In September, however, the weather is still comfortably in the 50s and 60s.

-Whenever you decide to visit Shenandoah, try taking Action Tour Guide’s Shenandoah National Park Self-Guided Driving Tour, available through our app on the App Store and Google Play.
-The tour features over 60 stops all the way up and down Skyline Drive, each one full of information on the park and its history, as well as the history of the Shenandoah Valley before the creation of the park itself.
+Whenever you decide to visit Shenandoah, try taking Action Tour Guide’s Shenandoah National Park Self-Guided Driving Tour.
+The trip includes approximately 60 stops throughout the entire length of Skyline Drive, each containing information on the park and its history, as well as the history of the Shenandoah Valley prior to the creation of the park.